rindow/rindow-openblas/README.md

 ### Install from built directory

 - Copy the php extension binary(.dll) to the php/ext directory from here/arch/Releases_TS/php_rindow_openblas.dll
-- Add the "extension=" entry to php.ini
+- Add the "extension=php_rindow_openblas" entry to php.ini